ACEPS Panel: Redesigning Plastic Surgery Training: What Should the Graduate of 2036 Look Like? Fri, Oct 16 5:00-6:00 p.m. CDT

 • Beyond EPAs and competency based training.
 What should we be including as part of residency training?

-• Use of AI, simulation and other technology (AR/VR)
+• How will we use AI, simulation and other technology (AR/VR) in plastic surgery education?

 Accreditation: The American Society of Plastic Surgeons® (ASPS) is accredited by the Accreditation Council for Continuing Education to provide continuing medical education for physicians.